 Brian has acted as lead trial counsel and appellate counsel on numerous matters covering all aspects of intellectual property protection.
-Brian has participated in several district court trials, ITC investigations, USPTO Inter Partes Review and appellate proceedings relating to a wide range of technologies, including monoclonal antibodies, pharmaceuticals, receptor pharmacology, medical devices, biotechnology, medical imaging technology, crystal growth, semiconductors, laser diodes, building products, data capture systems and computer storage systems.
+He has participated in several district court trials, ITC investigations, and USPTO Post Grant proceedings and appellate matters relating to a wide range of technologies, including monoclonal antibodies, pharmaceuticals, receptor pharmacology, medical devices, biotechnology, medical imaging technology, crystal growth, semiconductors, laser diodes, building products, data capture systems, and computer storage systems.
 Brian has experience counseling clients concerning their biological products, including working to develop strategies to allow for introduction of new biologics to the marketplace and seeking to protect existing biologics from potential biosimilars competition.
-Additionally, Brian has experience litigating cases brought under the Hatch-Waxman statute and counseling innovator pharmaceutical companies regarding their patent portfolios and potential generic competition prior to patent expiry.
+Brian has experience litigating cases brought under the Hatch-Waxman Act and counseling innovator pharmaceutical companies regarding their patent portfolios and potential generic competition prior to patent expiry.

-Brian regularly counsels investment companies concerning acquisitions in which the buyer’s valuation is driven by IP assets.
+Brian regularly assists clients with business transactions in which IP assets and artificial intelligence form a key component.
+Brian advises on M&A, capital markets, and other corporate transactions, including joint ventures, collaborations, licensing, private equity, venture capital, and hedge fund transactions.
+Brian counsels investment companies concerning acquisitions in which the buyer's valuation is driven by IP assets.
 He works with public and private companies to develop patent strategies to enhance overall value.
-Brian often advises on M&A, capital markets and other corporate transactions, including joint ventures, private equity, venture capital and hedge fund transactions.

 Brian has acted as an adjunct professor of law at Fordham University School of Law, where he taught a course on patent litigation for many years.
-Brian speaks and writes on intellectual property issues at many events and in various publications.
+Brian is in demand as a speaker and writer on intellectual property issues.
 News organizations often seek Brian's views on current intellectual property issues.

 Representative District Court and Administrative Agency Experience

-- Lead counsel in Inter Partes Review proceeding brought against patent owner in the hemostasis point-of-care device space.
-(HemoSonics LLC v.
+- Inter Partes Review proceeding brought against patent owner in the hemostasis point-of-care device space (HemoSonics LLC v.
 C.A.
 Casyso GmbH, USPTO)

-- Lead counsel in Inter Partes Review proceedings brought by competitors against patents covering innovative hemostasis point of care devices.
-(Instrumentation Laboratory Co. v.
+- Inter Partes Review proceedings brought by competitors against patents covering innovative hemostasis point of care devices (Instrumentation Laboratory Co. v.
 HemoSonics LLC, USPTO)

-- Lead counsel in federal and state trade secret action related to conference management software. (eTouches, Inc. v.
+- Federal and state trade secret action related to conference management software (eTouches, Inc. v.
 Swoogo LLC, D. Conn.)

-- Lead counsel in Inter Partes Review proceeding brought by generic pharmaceutical companies challenging the patent that covers the HIV protease inhibitor Lexiva®.
-(Ranbaxy Laboratories Ltd. v.
+- Inter Partes Review proceeding brought by generic pharmaceutical companies challenging the patent that covers the HIV protease inhibitor Lexiva® (Ranbaxy Laboratories Ltd. v.
 Vertex Pharmaceuticals, Inc., USPTO; Lupin Limited v.
-Vertex Pharmaceuticals, Inc., USPTO.)
+Vertex Pharmaceuticals, Inc., USPTO)

-- Trial counsel in various biotech patent disputes concerning the Cabilly patent family and the monoclonal antibodies Arzerra® and Benlysta®.
-(Glaxo Group Ltd., GlaxoSmithKline and Lonza Biologics v.
+- Various biotech patent disputes concerning the Cabilly patent family and the monoclonal antibodies Arzerra® and Benlysta® (Glaxo Group Ltd., GlaxoSmithKline and Lonza Biologics v.
 Genentech and City of Hope, C.D.
 Cal.; Genentech Inc. v.
 Glaxo Group Ltd., GlaxoSmithKline and Human Genome Sciences, C.D.
 Cal.)

-- Trial counsel in biotech patent infringement action alleging infringement by the use of the monoclonal antibody Arzerra® to treat chronic lymphocytic leukemia.
-(Biogen Idec, Inc. and Genentech v.
+- Biotech patent infringement action alleging infringement by the use of the monoclonal antibody Arzerra® to treat chronic lymphocytic leukemia (Biogen Idec, Inc. and Genentech v.
 GlaxoSmithKline et al., S.D.
 Cal.)

-- Trial counsel in patent infringement, antitrust and trade secret dispute concerning bulk acoustic wave filter devices used in cellular devices.
-(TriQuint Semiconductor v.
+- Patent infringement, antitrust and trade secret dispute concerning bulk acoustic wave filter devices used in cellular devices (TriQuint Semiconductor v.
 Avago Technology, D. Ariz.)

-- Trial counsel in ITC patent infringement proceeding concerning data capture technology.
-(In the matter of Certain Bar Code Scanners and Scan Engines, Components Thereof and Products Containing the Same, USITC)
+- ITC patent infringement proceeding concerning data capture technology (In the matter of Certain Bar Code Scanners and Scan Engines, Components Thereof and Products Containing the Same, USITC)

-- Counsel on various ITC matters relating to blue laser technology.
+- Various ITC matters relating to blue laser technology.
 (In the matter of Certain Short-Wavelength Light Emitting Diodes, Laser Diodes and Products Containing Same; In the matter of Certain Short Wavelength Semiconductor Lasers and Products Containing the Same, USITC)